-Our MSc in Strategic Project Management equips students with a comprehensive framework of detailed theory and practical processes needed to become a high calibre project manager in this ever-evolving sector.
+Our MSc Strategic Project Management course equips students with a comprehensive framework of detailed theory and practical processes needed to become a high calibre project manager in this ever-evolving sector.

 Project Management is ever-growing and evolving as it is an imperative function to improve efficiency and transparency in modern businesses.
 A project manager is responsible for the day-to-day management of specific projects that have definite outcomes, time limits, and set budgets.
 The role of the Project Manager is evolving from day-to-day activities but also requires inspirational leadership.

-The MSc in Strategic Project Management at Kent Business School is delivered by academic experts and co-developed with industry leaders.
+The MSc Strategic Project Management course at Kent Business School is delivered by academic experts and co-developed with industry leaders.
 You will develop a detailed background of Project Management and strategic theory and the imperative tools and processes project managers use in the business environment.
 This means when you graduate you will be equipped with both the skills and confidence to be able to take leadership of projects in the areas you are passionate about, and effect change in the places you want to see it.